Blueavian9/Blueavian9/README.md

 - 📧 I have hyper intelligent awareness and like challenges

-- 📫 sooner or later i solve most problem that i come across.
+- 📫  i like a challenge and have a problem solving mentality.

 <br/><br/>
 <hr/>

 <h3 align="center">
     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=25&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Thanks+for+visiting!+✌️;+Shoot+me+a+message+on+Linkedin!;I'm+always+down+to+collab+:)">